 - By Dec 2014 India expects to have 214 million broadband connections.

-- Many in rural areas will access internet from Common Services Centres (CSC) – the rural equivalent of cyber cafes.
-Many of us in urban areas wouldn’t be familiar with CSCs, assume it as a office which provides several services (including primary health)
+- Many in rural areas will access the internet from Common Services Centres (CSC) – the rural equivalent of cybercafes.
+Many of us in urban areas wouldn’t be familiar with CSCs, assume it as an office which provides several services (including primary health)

 - In Dec 2010, rural India had 15.2 million broadband users (not connections), of which 12.1 million users were active users.